skyejacobson/factsHTB/README.md

 Now that we can establish a ssh connection to the server there is still the missing piece of which user the key belongs to.

 A quick search of Camaleon CMS v2.9.0 leads us to [`CVE-2024-46987`](https://nvd.nist.gov/vuln/detail/CVE-2024-46987).
-Research on this CVE tells us there is path traversal vulnerability accessible via MediaController's download_private_file method -- allowing authenticated users to download any file on the web server Camaleon CMS is running on (depending on the file permissions).
+Research on this CVE tells us there is a path traversal vulnerability accessible via MediaController's download_private_file method -- allowing authenticated users to download any file on the web server Camaleon CMS is running on (depending on the file permissions).
 This issue may lead to Information Disclosure.

 Following a link rabbit hole takes us to [`owen2345 camaleon-cms Github`](https://github.com/owen2345/camaleon-cms/security/advisories/GHSA-cp65-5m9r-vc2c).
 Giving us a PoC exploit to use.